spacecatpixel/lokidocs/docs/ServiceNodes/DebianPackageGuide.md

 This will start it and configure systemd to automatically start it when the system boots.

-The `loki-service-node` package also updates the testnet.conf file to run as a (testnet) service node; in order to actually run it you need to activate and start both the loki-testnet-node.service (as above) and also the loki-testnet-storage-server.service:
+The `loki-service-node` package also updates the testnet.conf file to run as a (testnet) service node; in order to actually run it you need to activate and start the loki-testnet-node.service (as above) and also the testnet storage server and lokinet routers:

-    sudo systemctl enable --now loki-testnet-node
-    sudo systemctl enable --now loki-testnet-storage-server
+    sudo systemctl enable --now loki-testnet-node loki-testnet-storage-server lokinet-testnet-router

 ---